GeorgiosEtsias/GeorgiosEtsias.github.io/_posts/2020-11-18-Computer-Vision-Sandbox-Images.md

 Scripts: [GeneticAlgorithmSWCombination.m](https://github.com/GeorgiosEtsias/Computer-Vision-Sandbox-Images/blob/main/3%20Regression/3.3%20Genetic%20Algorithm%20Optimization/GeneticAlgorithmSWCombination.m) (main script executing the genetic algorithm iotimization), [ObjectiveSWcombination.m](https://github.com/GeorgiosEtsias/Computer-Vision-Sandbox-Images/blob/main/3%20Regression/3.3%20Genetic%20Algorithm%20Optimization/ObjectiveSWcombination.m) (the objective function that was optimmized), [gaplotbestcustom.m](https://github.com/GeorgiosEtsias/Computer-Vision-Sandbox-Images/blob/main/3%20Regression/3.3%20Genetic%20Algorithm%20Optimization/gaplotbestcustom.m) (ploting function)

 Data: PredictionC0.m, PredictionC100.m (ANN prediction results for the 24 calibration images,corresponding to 3 homogeneous aquifers), RealSW,mat (the actual calibration concentration of the 24 images, used to evaluate the preformance of the neural prediction)

-## Common error

-When neural training using relatively big datasets (similar to the ones in this repository) is attempted, MATLAB might return an out-of-memory error.

-In the conference paper titled ['The effect of colour depth and image resolution on laboratory scale study of aquifer saltwater intrusion'](https://www.researchgate.net/publication/343976955_The_effect_of_colour_depth_and_image_resolution_on_laboratory_scale_study_of_aquifer_saltwater_intrusion) our research team proved that in the laboratory studies of saltwater intrusion, images of reduced dimension can still recreate high quality saltwater concentration fields.
-The imeresize.m built in MATLAB function is an easy way of modifying the available datasets.